tgjohnst/my_smarthome_setup/README.md

 # My connected home setup
-Documentation for smarthome devices and setup so I don't later forget what I did
+Documentation for IoT/smarthome devices and setup so I don't later forget what I did

 Right now this is just stream of consciousness, I'll beautify it later

 ## Networking

+Existing setup

 | Device                           | Function               | Notes |
 | -------------------------------- | ---------------------- | ----- |